 The American Academy of Dermatology estimates that basal cell carcinoma (BCC) accounts for more than 80% of the three million cases of nonmelanoma skin cancer detected in women, men, and children in the United States each year.
-However, BCC is highly curable when treated early by an expert dermatologist at Manhattan Dermatology in New York City’s Midtown East.
+However, BCC is highly curable when treated early by an expert dermatologist at Manhattan Dermatology in New York City’s Murray Hill and Midtown East.
 Add skin cancer screening to your self-care regimen — or have a suspicious mole checked out — by contacting the team at Manhattan Dermatology today.
 Call or book your appointment online.

 Basal cell carcinoma is a common type of skin cancer that starts in the deepest layer of your skin, which is called the basal layer.
 Even though it starts in your skin, BCC is most often caused by skin damage that occurs from the outside, after you’ve been exposed to the sun’s ultraviolet rays.